zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <h1>Search Algorithms and Simple Robot Navigation</h1>

  <h3>*This page must be viewed in dark mode.* 🕶</h3>
- <h3>*Please open the README file and view the page in full screen so that the animations will be loaded at the same time and be in sync.* ♾️</h3>
+ <h3>*Please open the README file and view the page in full screen or animations may not be in sync.* ♾️</h3>
  <h3>*Please use a browser that supports animated png files* ⚠️</h3>

 <p style="text-align:justify">